OKJay50/Weatherly/README.md

 ## Credits

-- The Weather Dashboard application is created by [Your Name].
+- The Weatherly Application is created by 0kJay50.
 - Weather data is provided by the [OpenWeatherMap API](https://openweathermap.org/).

 ## License